Skip to content

 /healthGETService health check (no auth required)

-What video and audio formats does Chamelaion support?
+What video and audio formats does CHAMELAION support?

-Chamelaion accepts common video formats like MP4 for video input and WAV or MP3 for audio input.
+CHAMELAION accepts common video formats like MP4 for video input and WAV or MP3 for audio input.
 You can provide media via publicly accessible URLs or upload files directly through the multipart form-data endpoint.

 How long does a generation take?